 What Disqualifies You from Deemed Rehabilitation

 If your foreign conviction maps to a Canadian offence carrying 10 or more years maximum imprisonment, deemed rehabilitation is permanently unavailable.
 This is an absolute bar.
-The most common example: DUI convictions after December 18, 2018 (the Canadian equivalent now carries a 10-year maximum).
+The most common example: impaired-driving (DUI) offences committed on or after December 18, 2018.
+Since that date the Canadian equivalent under Criminal Code s.320.14 is, by s.320.19, punishable as an indictable offence by up to 10 years, which makes it serious criminality.

 The full 10-year period must have elapsed.
 Partial time does not count.
 If 9 years and 11 months have passed, you are not yet deemed rehabilitated.